-The Board met 10 times during fiscal 2022.
-Each Board member attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he or she served, held during the portion of the last fiscal year for which he or she was a director or committee member.
-The Company's directors are encouraged to attend our annual meetings of stockholders, but we do not currently have a policy relating to director attendance.
-All of our nine directors at the time attended our 2021 Annual Meeting of Stockholders.
+The Board met eight times during fiscal 2023.
+Each Board member attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he or she served that were held during the portion of the last fiscal year for which he or she was a director or committee member.
+We do not currently have a policy relating to director attendance, but the Company's directors are encouraged to attend our annual meetings of stockholders.
+All of our then-directors attended our 2022 Annual Meeting of Stockholders.